 Can you do a day trip to Ischia?

-You can do day trips to Ischia from Naples or Sorrento, but it’d be a very full day.
-For a one day in Ischia itinerary, I’d recommend starting at Castello Aragonese in the morning, eating at Garden Fruit in Ischia Ponte for lunch then heading to the Negombo thermal park in the afternoon.
+For a DIY one day in Ischia itinerary, I’d recommend starting at Castello Aragonese in the morning then heading to the Negombo thermal park in the afternoon.
 This way you’ll get a taste of Ischia’s history, some of the lovely scenery and gardens at both the castle and the thermal spa, plus you’ll have some beach time at Negombo and you can relax a little in Negombo’s thermal pools.

 What is the best month to visit Ischia?